IBM Support

 A StaleConnectionException is an exception that is generated by the WebSphere Application Server database connection code when a JDBC driver returns a fatal error from a connection request or operation.

-Configuring a WebSphere Application Server datasource includes specifying a datasource helper class, which is selected depending on your JDBC driver type, for example, DB2UniversalDataStoreHelper for DB2, Oracle11gDataStoreHelper for Oracle 11g, etc. Each helper class contains a list of driver specific error codes associated with fatal exceptions.
+If there is no J2CA0167W or DSRA8720W find in SystemOut.log when the issue reports, configuring a WebSphere Application Server data source includes specifying a data source helper class, which is selected depending on your JDBC driver type, for example, DB2UniversalDataStoreHelper for DB2, Oracle11gDataStoreHelper for Oracle 11g, etc. Each helper class contains a list of driver specific error codes associated with fatal exceptions.
 When a JDBC driver returns one of these codes, the WebSphere Application server will map the return code to a StaleConnectionException, the intent being to provide one generic error that will allow applications to recover database connections rather than have to code application recovery for each applicable database product or individual JDBC return code.

-Specifically catching StaleConnectionException is not required in an application.
-Because applications are already required to catch java.sql.SQLException and StaleConnectionException extends SQLException, StaleConnectionException is automatically caught in the general catch-block.
+If the StaleConnectionException is triggered by external system and your application wants to finish the important current transaction, then your application should specifically catching StaleConnectionException and redo the transaction.
+Else, because applications are already required to catch java.sql.SQLException and StaleConnectionException extends SQLException, StaleConnectionException is automatically caught in the general catch-block with SQLException.
 However, specifically catching StaleConnectionException makes it possible for an application to recover from bad connections.
-The most common time for StaleConnectionException to be thrown is the first time that a connection is used, just after it is retrieved.
-Because connections are pooled, a database failure is not detected until the operation immediately following its retrieval from the pool, which is the first time communication to the database is attempted.
+The most common time for StaleConnectionException to be thrown is the time that a connection is used.
+Because connections are pooled, a database failure is not detected until the connection is used.
 And it is only when a failure is detected that the connection is marked stale.
-StaleConnectionException occurs less often if each method that accesses the database gets a new connection from the pool.
-When a StaleConnectionException is caught from a connection in auto-commit mode, recovery is a simple matter of closing all of the associated JDBC resources and retrying the operation with a new connection.
+When a StaleConnectionException is caught from a connection in auto-commit mode, recovery is a simple matter of closing all of the associated JDBC resources and retrying the operation with a new connection by the application code.

 In most cases StaleConnectionExceptions can be avoided by a few configuration changes.
 By far, the most common cause of StaleConnectionExceptions is due to retrieving connections from the free pool (connection reuse) and finding out that the connection has been timed out or dropped by a database server or firewall.